Types test your code π¬

 Being strict with types means allowing only the minimal set of values to cover your use case π¬

-Back to the Post
+Back to the Post example.

-Second, don't type status: string
+Second, don't type status: string.
+Use a string literal instead:

 import { Schema } from "effect"